Patient Bill of Rights and Responsibilities

 Austin, Texas 78756-3199

-You also may contact the Joint Commission’s Office of Quality Monitoring to report any concerns or register complaints about a Joint Commission-accredited health care organization by either calling 1-800994-6610 or e-mailing email@example.com.
+- Contact the Joint Commission’s Office of Quality Monitoring to report concerns or register complaints about a Joint Commission-accredited healthcare organization by calling toll-free (800) 994-6610 or e-mailing email@example.com.

-Medicare patients have a right to contact the Quality Improvement Organization (QIO) at:
+- If you are a Medicare patient, contact the Quality Improvement Organization (QIO) at:

 KEPRO BFCC QIO